ariejdl/pysonarsq/README.md

 - reassign.py
 - tmpattr.py

+## Minor bugs
+- the cache directory is sometimes relative...other things more important

+## Useful future features
+- `dict` key and value inference

 ## Info

 - **Pull Requests welcome**
 - Code is ugly from java conversion [java2python](https://code.google.com/p/java2python/)
 - Much manual porting was done
+- tested on Python 2.7 only

 ### Some lessons learned from porting